ericclack/pygamezero_pacman/doc/part1.rst

-:code:`KeyError` means that '!' is not found in the dictionary, it is not a valid key because we've not set it in the definition of :code:`char_to_image`.
+:code:`KeyError` means that '!' is not found in the dictionary, it is not a valid key because we've note added it to :code:`char_to_image`.

 OK, make sense?
 Switch the game mode back to PygameZero, then continue...